 This summer I was on holiday abroad in a place I’ve never been before.
 We toured around by car, relying extensively on our sat nav system.
-One afternoon, I decided to switch off the navigation device and tried to find my way back using an old fashioned technique: my sense of direction.
+One afternoon, I decided to switch off the navigation device and tried to find my way back using an old-fashioned technique: my sense of direction.
 Yes, I reached my destination and it felt good.
 My skills from the last century still worked.
-But it also made me realize how depended we’re on computers making decisions for us.
+But it also made me realize how dependent we are on computers making decisions for us.
 And the stories around the mishaps that happen when drivers follow the directions blindly.

 Override the system

 When do you become stubborn and find your own way?
 Not when you are on unknown territory.
 In the place I live I often follow another route than suggested.
 Because I know more about the specific situation around my home.
 I know which traffic lights to avoid, which streets to avoid in rush hour and where street works are in my neighbourhood.

 Well, you’re able ignore the directions given by a sat nav quite easily.
 (I’m still surprised the system doesn’t turn mad at me.)
 But in future when I use my self-driving car, I would probably not be able to just override the system.
 I will become very much depended on the computer algorithms of the car itself, and the decisions it makes for me.

 When we have equal knowledge of a specific domain, in this example the road conditions, we can evaluate the results of computer-based decision critically.
 And deviate from those decisions.
 That’s good, because computers can be wrong.
 Yes, they can.

 In a more life-saving example, the artificial intelligence IBM Watson for Oncology suggests oncologist’s diagnoses and treatments based on the patient’s medical findings and history.
 And IBM Watson is becoming very good in giving spot-on advice.
 But the human expert, the doctor, is still required to look critically at the findings from the artificial intelligence.